erew123/alltalk_tts/README.md

 # AllTalk TTS

-### For those interested, the AllTalk v2 BETA is out.
-See [here](https://github.com/erew123/alltalk_tts/discussions/245)

-### AllTalk V1 Below
+## AllTalk version 2 BETA availability.
+(How to get version 2)
+AllTalk v2 BETA is out/available for download.
+See [this link here](https://github.com/erew123/alltalk_tts/discussions/245) for the discussion, [this link here ](https://github.com/erew123/alltalk_tts/tree/alltalkbeta) to download it and [this link here](https://github.com/erew123/alltalk_tts/discussions/237) for screenshots.

+AllTalk v2 significantly enhances v1, introducing new features while addressing many previous issues.
+Although still evolving, v2 offers a stable build and is the recommended version for most users as this is where update and development work is now focused.

+## AllTalk version 1 (Below)
-AllTalk is an updated version of the Coqui_tts extension for Text Generation web UI.
+AllTalk version 1 is an updated version of the Coqui_tts extension for Text Generation web UI.
 Features include:

 - **Can be run as a** [standalone application](https://github.com/erew123/alltalk_tts/#-quick-setup-text-generation-webui--standalone-installation) **or part of :**
    - **Text-generation-webui** [link](https://github.com/oobabooga/text-generation-webui)